 Symptoms of COVID-19

-According to the US.
-Centers for Disease Control (CDC), children do not seem to be at higher risk for getting COVID-19.
-However, some people, including children with special health care needs, may be.
-Those at increased risk include:
+According to the U.S. Centers for Disease Control (CDC), unvaccinated children seem to be at higher risk for getting severely ill with COVID-19.
+Some

 Does COVID-19 affect children the same way as adults?